supertoino/NimatorCouchBase/README.md

 #### L
 L is a langauge to validate boolean expressions.
 It has access to variables of objects.
 The access is made using the variable name as is defined in the class (it's name sensitive).
 You can have expressions like ```StorageTotals.Ram.Total>20``` or ```StorageTotals.Ram.Used>StorageTotals.Ram.Total*0.5``` or even weird ones ```1+5*10!=StorageTotals.Ram.Total*0.5```.
 It has operator precedence: first multiplactions and divisions then additions and subtrations.
 ##### Limitations
-1 - It doesn't support ().
+1. It doesn't support ().
-2 - Collection operations variable are very limited:
+2.Collection operations variable are very limited:
 ```
 class ExampleClass {
           public AnotherClass obj {get;set;}